ibm-cloud-docs/cis/add-domain.md

       - CAA and other service-specific records
    1. Verify that all records are correct before updating name servers.

-   Missing or incorrect records will cause service interruptions once CIS becomes authoritative.
+   Missing or incorrect records cause service interruptions once CIS becomes authoritative.
    {: note}

 1. Update name servers at your registrar: